 Falls remain a leading cause of workplace injuries.
 In home settings, qualifying incidents might include:

 Injuries involving employer-provided equipment generally have stronger coverage grounds.
-This includes electrical injuries from faulty equipment, burns from overheating laptops, or injuries from falling monitors or shelving holding work materials.
+Electrical injuries from faulty equipment.
+Burns from overheating laptops.
+Injuries from falling monitors or shelving holding work materials.

 | Likely Covered | Likely NOT Covered |